yuanqing-wang/eng110/README.md

 In this class, we will explore the connections among _writing, reading, rhetoric, and critical thinking_.
 We will practice writing for different purposes and audiences, and as a community, give, and receive feedbacks for each others' writing.

+## Open Education Statement
+All notes of this class will be published in on this website under Creative Commons CC0 License.
+Should you wish to improve the course materials, submit _issues_ or _pull requests_ to this GitHub repo.
+This is a **ZERO Textbook Cost** course.
+Links to all mateirals will be accesible on this GitHub repo and website.

 ## Assignments

 | Project  | Description | Due Dates |